tauri-apps/tauri-docs/docs/testing/webdriver/example/setup.md

 }
 ```

-With all that setup, our Cargo Project now knows how to pull in and build our Tauri dependencies.
+Our Cargo Project now knows how to pull in and build our Tauri dependencies with all that setup.
 Let's finish making
 this minimal example a Tauri application by setting up Tauri in the actual project code.
 We will be editing
 the `src/main.rs`
 file to add this Tauri functionality.